dflook/cloudformation-dns-certificate/README.md

   - Required: No
   - Type: String

+* `Route53RoleExternalId`

+  An External ID to use when assuming the Route53RoleArn.
+This can be set if required by the trust policy of the role.
+  See https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html for details of using ExternalIds.

+  - Required: No
+  - Type: String

 ## Troposphere

 If you are using troposphere you can install this resource as an extension using pip: